BostonGlobe/61fresh/README.md

     sudo pip-2.7 install boto MySQL-python numpy pyyaml nltk simplejson beautifulsoup4 gensim (note: gensim will install scipy, which takes forever to build on an ec2 micro.
 Said build will probably also run out of memory if the box is doing anything else at the time.
-On the mac, it looks like scipy's only dependency is gfortram, which is available through homebrew.)
+On the mac, it looks like scipy's only dependency is gfortran, which is available through homebrew.)

     put the private key in ~/.ssh/id_rsa (with proper permissions)